RumeelHussainbnb/CoreDAODocs/docs/Learn/introduction/why-core-dao.md

 * **Permissionless:** Core Chain’s permissionlessness means anyone can participate in and build on Core Chain, without approval or authorization from any gatekeeping entity.
 The network’s decentralization, open-source software, and consensus model are designed to maintain this permissionlessness in perpetuity.

 * **Community Governed:** Core Chain’s governance is a blend of immutable and mutable components.
 The immutable aspects are those that must be kept in place, like the total supply of CORE.
 Nonetheless, other aspects of on-chain governance would benefit from adaptability.
 For those, the decentralized autonomous organization responsible for network development, Core DAO, is designed to become progressively more decentralized as on-chain participation grows.
-All CORE token holders will be able to vote on the adaptations of certain protocol parameters, but are naturally limited by certain immutable aspects of Core Chain’s design, described in further detail later.
+All CORE token holders will be able to vote on the adaptations of certain protocol parameters.

 * **Interoperable:** Core Chain can interface with a wide variety of blockchain projects.
 Because it is EVM compatible all protocols on Core Chain can interact with one another, Ethereum-based protocols can be ported to Core Chain with relative ease, and cross-chain solutions allow communication across other blockchains.